The post is for 4 years or until the post holder has completed an adequate period of training to obtain a CCT in Rheumatology/GIM.

 Participation in research is encouraged with many of our trainees recently completing Masters or PhDs in their time here.
-You will be expected to spend approximately one day a week on a specific research project and to participate as required in the ongoing research of the Unit.
+You will be expected to spend approximately half a day a week on a specific research project and to participate as required in the ongoing research of the Unit.
 Within the Department there are extensive opportunities to develop research interests in translational medicine with current laboratory studies evaluating biomarkers in SLE and RA, and exploring functional sequelae of genetic variants implicated in the pathogenesis of Paget’s disease and treatment response in osteoporosis.
-Current clinical trials are evaluating combination therapy in osteogenesis imperfect (TOPAZ), use of zoledronic acid in Paget’s disase (PRISM-EZ) and use of zoledronic acid in the prevention of Paget’s disease (ZiPP).
+Current clinical trials are evaluating combination therapy in osteogenesis imperfect (TOPAZ), use of zoledronic acid in Paget’s disease (PRISM-EZ) and use of zoledronic acid in the prevention of Paget’s disease (ZiPP).
 A health service research programmed evaluating the use of telehealth and self-monitoring in gout is in development.
 The unit has been a major contributor to Scotland wide biobanks of samples in both RA and psoriatic arthritis that now act as a valuable resource for future studies.
 The unit also supports an extensive portfolio of commercially funded studies.

 St Johns Hospital, Livingston, Western General Hospital, Edinburgh, Borders General Hospital, Melrose